 Get Computer Name and Operating System and Tanium Client Version and Tanium Server Name from all machines

-- Review the results grid to verify that all endpoints where you deployed Tanium Client software are reporting.
+- Review the Question Results grid to verify that all endpoints where you deployed Tanium Client software are reporting.

 - (Optional) Go to the Administration > System Status page to review recent client registration details.

 - Select Clients > Check for Updates.

-The CDT reads available versions from content.tanium.com and populates the Client selection box.
+The CDT reads available versions from content.tanium.com and populates the Clients selection box.
 The most recent version for a platform is selected by default.

 - Select the versions you want to download and click OK.

 Any new client software is downloaded to C:\Program Files (x86)\Tanium\Tanium Client Deployment Tool\clients\.
-If there is no new client software, the CDT displays a message indicating there are no updates.
+If no new client software exists, the CDT displays a message indicating this.